‘Game of Thrones’ Prequel Cost Only $20M an Episode. A Bargain?

 Seems like Westeros is going through a recession.

-On Friday, Variety reported that HBO spent under $20 million per episode to make the hotly-anticipated Game of Thrones prequel series, House of the Dragon, which is set to begin on August 21 of this year.
+On Friday, Variety reported that HBO spent less than $20 million per episode to make the hotly anticipated Game of Thrones prequel series, House of the Dragon, which is set to begin on August 21 of this year.

-Indeed, compared to the staggering $465 million cost to produce the eight-episode first season of Amazon’s upcoming The Lord of the Rings spin-off, $20 million per episode begins to seem conservative after all.
-Titled The Rings of Power, the new series premieres on September 2 and will likely be something of a genre competitor to House of the Dragon.
+Indeed, compared to the staggering $465 million cost to produce the eight-episode first season of Amazon’s upcoming The Lord of the Rings spin-off, $20 million per episode begins to seem thrifty.
+Titled The Rings of Power, the new series premieres on Sept.
+2 and will likely be something of a genre competitor to House of the Dragon.

 To paraphrase a certain popular, dragon-centric fantasy series, when you play the game of streaming, you win or you die.